Let’s face it. A travel medicine bag isn’t many people’s priority when it comes to putting together that all-important packing list.

-In this article, I will share the contents of my trusty travel medicine kit and give you expert advice on what you should consider when packing medical items for travel.
+In this article, I will share the contents of my trusty DIY travel medicine kit and give you expert advice on what you should consider when packing medicines for travel.

 There is no such thing as a definitive travel medicine kit.
 Much will depend on your age, gender and medical conditions, your destination, style of travel and your attitude to medicines.